What is your next act?

 Annual Fees and Financial Support

 - The ILI program desires to have a cohort of accomplished leaders from a broad spectrum of backgrounds and accordingly is proud to have the capacity to carefully consider each applicant without regard to financial capacity and offer full scholarship support, including stipends for expenses, for prospective fellows who are appropriate for this program and who would otherwise not be able to attend.

 What is the expected time commitment from fellows and spouses actively engaged in the ILI?

 - We also recognize that your spouse or life partner may not be interested in fully engaging in the ILI, and welcome participation from social participation to full fellow status including the opportunity to be a partial fellow and audit up to two courses.
-We look forward to providing resources and support to ensure a rewarding experience for your spouse during this year of transition for your family.
+We look forward to providing resources and support to ensure a rewarding experience for both you and your spouse or partner.

 - We believe you will find an academic year to actually be a relatively brief period of time, considering the many years you have invested in getting to where you are as an accomplished leader.
 Thoughtfully transitioning the expertise, relationships, and passions you have developed into a new focus in a resource-rich environment like a university campus helps to ensure you make the right choices for what should be the most fulfilling part of your life.